Bob Nelson's O-C files

 Eclipsing Binary O-C Files

 Most of the information used in creating these files came from the Eclipsing Binaries Minima Database, IBVS, and SIMBAD.
 Tom Krajci constructed over 30 of these files.
-Note the addition of GSC stars to the bottom of the list.
-(They have not been sorted into constellations.)
+Note the addition of GSC stars to the end of each constellation's list.

 The constellations of the southern hemisphere are under-represented or absent.
 If you would like to help in establishing and maintaining that part of the database, please contact me.
 (Remove dashes from email address.)